 Secondly, lift the front tyre and give it a free spin.
 If the wheel wobbles or makes a crunching/grinding sound, take your bike to a cycle shop near you or visit a mechanic immediately.
 Perform the same activity with the other tyre.

 If you see any rusted, greasy surface or grime while inspecting the chain, clean it and lubricate the chain properly.
-In case, the chain is completely rusted you must not take a chance and get it replaced immediately.
+In case the chain is completely rusted, you must not take a chance and get it replaced immediately.

-Looking for the best bicycle brand for your kid?
+Are you looking for the best bicycle brand for your kid?